bytecodealliance/wasmtime/docs/metaref.rst

 .. currentmodule:: cdsl.isa

-Encodings describe how Cretonne instructions are mapped to binary machine code for the target architecture.
+Encodings describe how Cranelift instructions are mapped to binary machine code for the target architecture.
 After the legalization pass, all remaining instructions are expected to map 1-1 to native instruction encodings.
-Cretonne instructions that can't be encoded for the current architecture are called :term:`illegal instruction`\s.
+Cranelift instructions that can't be encoded for the current architecture are called :term:`illegal instruction`\s.